mklew/ObjectLedge-Hello-World/README.md

 5. Fork & clone it
 6. Build it `mvn clean install -f objectledge-demo-parent/pom.xml`
 7. Run it `mvn jetty:run -f objectledge-demo-minimal/pom.xml`
+8. Open http://localhost:8080/ in your browser
-8. Contribute to get it working...
+9. Contribute to get it working...